submariner-io/enhancements/submariner/cable-driver-policy.md

   BackendConfig      map[string]string `json:"backend_config,omitempty"`
   // Backends lists all the enabled backends on an endpoint: vxlan, ipsec ...
   Backends           []string          `json:"backends"`
-  // Backends config is a map listing the configuration for a particular backend:
+  // BackendsConfig is a map listing the configuration for a particular backend:
   // e.g.
   //    backends_config:
   //      vxlan: